Shiloh (biblical city): Identification

+Bethel has been identified with Beitin, Lebonah with Al-Lubban ash-Sharqiya, "the highway" with the Way of the Patriarchs, and Shechem with Tell Balata.

 The Arabic name, Khirbet Seilun, preserves the ancient Hebrew name.

-In the 4th century CE, Eusebius and Jerome demonstrated some awareness of Shiloh's location as did the cartographer of the Madaba Map in the 6th century.
-In 1838, the American biblical scholar Edward Robinson became the first modern person to correctly identify Khirbet Seilun as Shiloh based on the biblical description of its location.
-Other evidence supporting the connection includes similarities between the names themselves; such a theory was put forth by A.T.
-Richardson.
+In the 4th century CE, Eusebius and Jerome demonstrated some awareness of Shiloh's location, as did the cartographer of the Madaba Map in the 6th century.

 History

 Bronze Age

-During the Middle and Late Levantine Bronze Age, Shiloh was a walled city in Canaan with a shrine or sanctuary.
+During the Middle and Late Bronze Age (MBA and LBA), Shiloh was a walled city in Canaan with a shrine or sanctuary.